 Requiem by Giuseppe Verdi

-For the first time since 2008, James Levine conducts a special series of concerts of Verdi’s great mass, written in memory of Italian poet Alessandro Manzoni.
+For the first time since 2008, a special series of concerts of Verdi’s great mass, written in memory of Italian poet Alessandro Manzoni.
 The company has assembled a quartet of extraordinary soloists to join the incomparable Met Orchestra and Chorus: Krassimira Stoyanova, Ekaterina Semenchuk, Aleksandrs Antonenko, and Ferruccio Furlanetto.

 December 9, 2017